data-8/nbzip/README.md

 # nbzip
-Zips and downloads all the contents of a jupyter notebook
+nbzip provides a button to zip and download a jupyter server folder.

 ![nbzip demo](doc/demo.gif)